Apr 24, 2022 | by Mike Prah

 To keep strict confidentiality, what is shared in the group stays in the group.

 “Don’t betray another person’s secret.
 Others may accuse you of gossip, and you will never regain your good reputation.”
 PROVERBS 25:9-10 (NLT)

-To avoid gossip and to immediately resolve any concerns by following the principles of Matthew 18:15-17 which begins with going directly to the person with whom you have an issue.
+To avoid gossip and resolve any concerns, endeavor to follow the principles of Matthew 18:15-17 which begins with going directly to the person with whom you have an issue.

 “If another believer sins against you, go privately and point out the offense.
 If the other person listens and confesses it, you have won that person back.
 But if you are unsuccessful, take one or two others with you and go back again, so that everything you say may be confirmed by two or three witnesses.
 If the person still refuses to listen, take your case to the church.
 Then if he or she won’t accept the church’s decision, treat that person as a pagan or a corrupt tax collector.”
 MATTHEW 18:15-17 (NLT)

 To give group members the opportunity to support my spiritual growth to help me live a healthy, balanced life that is pleasing to God.
 Please take what you need and is helpful from the group discussions, consistent with the Word of God.
 Not every comment is biblical, so don't be offended by unbiblical opinions.
 Stick with what is biblical.